Part 1: Purpose

-Subpart C: Department.
-An academic unit that provides courses in a specific content area that support an academic program.
+An academic unit that provides courses in a specific content

-- In a program with a designated program coordinator, that person shall be the key person.
+- In a program with a designated program coordinator or director, that person shall be the representative.

-- In a program or department with only one UFT faculty member, that person shall be the key person.
+- In a program or department with only one UFT faculty member, that person shall be the representative.

-- In a program or department with multiple faculty UFT members, or a department with no UFT faculty members, the designation of the key person will be made in consultation between faculty members and their academic dean.
+- In a program or department with multiple faculty UFT members or no UFT faculty members, the designation of the representative will be made in consultation between faculty members and their academic dean.

 Part 3: Principles

-The primary intent of academic review is to continuously improve delivery of instruction in promotion of the LSC mission, and to demonstrate stewardship of college resources.
-Academic review will therefore provide important opportunities to:
+The primary intent of academic program/department self-study is to continuously improve student success, ensure high-quality instruction, encourage equitable practices in learning environments, promote the LSC mission, and demonstrate stewardship of college resources.

 Subpart A: Core Data

-LSC will supply the key person with the following core data to be used in the academic review:
+LSC will supply the academic deans and program/department representatives with core data related to the following: